Pumpkin Puree - so much better than store bought!

 Directions:

-- Cut pumpkin in half along the lines on the outside.
+2. Cut the pumpkin in half along the lines on the outside.

-- Scrape the seeds with a big spoon.
-You can rinse the seeds in water and lay to dry.
+3. Scrape the seeds with a big spoon.
+You can rinse the seeds in water and lay them to dry.
 You can eat them raw or slightly roasted.
-It’s going to be easier to peal the shells if you roast them.

-- Bake for about 1 hour.
+5. Bake for about 1 hour.
 To check doneness, stab the pumpkin with a fork.
-If it’s soft it’s ready to come out.
+If it’s soft, it’s ready to come out.

-- Let cool down and scrape the flesh out of the skin using a spoon.
+6. Cool down and scrape the flesh out of the skin using a spoon.
 Put it into a blender or food processor and process until smooth.
-If you are making a side dish add 2 Tbsp butter, 1 tsp salt and 1/2 tsp nutmeg.
+Add 2 Tbsp butter, 1 tsp salt, and 1/2 tsp nutmeg if you make a side dish.

-- You can store it in the fridge for a week or freeze for later use.
+7. You can store it in the fridge for a week or freeze it for later use.
 Here is a Pumpkin pie recipe.